apikee/authenticator/README.md

 **Set of expressjs middlewares that creates, sends, validates and stores JWT access and refresh tokens.
 The goal is to make it easier for developers to implement secure authentication using JWT tokens.**

-**This library is not properly tested on real life projects - I would recommend it for hobby projects.**
+**This package was just released and is not properly tested on real life projects - I would recommend it for hobby projects.**

 ## Features